2016 STEM BEST® Program Partners

 Contact: Andrew Craig, President, firstname.lastname@example.org

-Boone CSD is one of four schools piloting a Quality Pre-Apprenticeship, building on grades 10-12 work-based learning experiences.
+Boone EDGE is one of four schools piloting a Quality Pre-Apprenticeship, building on grades 10-12 work-based learning experiences.
 They offer semester-length, project-based opportunities through the School Career Connections and vocational rehabilitation programs initially in plumbing and electrical fields in partnership with Kruck Plumbing & Heating Co. (a Registered Apprenticeship Program) and ABC of Iowa Apprenticeship & Training Trust.
 A goal is to expand these options with the growth of community apprenticeship partners over time.